univention/univention-corporate-server/doc/changelog/index.rst

 * An ACL has been added that restricts access to the new UMC settings object (:uv:bug:`57482`).

-* A typo in evaluation of the UCR variable ``backup/clean/min_backups`` caused that the specified limit was not considered but instead the default value of ``10`` was applied.
+* A typo in evaluation of the UCR variable :envvar:`backup/clean/min_backups` caused that the specified limit wasn't considered but instead the default value of ``10`` was applied.
 This has been fixed (:uv:bug:`56736`).

 .. _changelog-deployment: